Benefits of wearing hearing aids

 • Better awareness of everyday sounds

 There are long-term benefits to wearing hearing aids, too.
 Mild, untreated hearing loss can double your risk of dementia.
 There’s also a growing awareness around the link between hearing loss and social isolation, which means that proactively addressing any changes to your hearing will help you stay connected to the people you love and independent for as long as possible.
+If you’re weighing up whether treatment is worth it, it’s worth understanding the risks of untreated hearing loss.

 Your hearing will change over time, so it's important to find an audiologist who you feel genuinely cares about your well-being and will make sure you're always getting the most out of your hearing aids.